spirit-island-builder/spirit-island-builder/docs/instructions.md

 # Spirit Board Editor Interface

 Welcome to the Spirit Island Spirit Board editor!
-This document will help you fill in the various fields in the editor.
+This document will help you use the Spirit Board builder.

+### Index
+[General Icons](#general-icons) - Instructions for using icon shortcuts to have icons like dahan and elements show up on your board.
+[Form field: Spirit Name & Art](#spirit-name-&-art) - How to fill out the Name & Art formfield

 ### General Icons
 Icons for invaders, elements, dahan, etc can be used by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available: